-COMMENT ACTION Game may inhabit such areas and may be shot where it sits.
+DISABILITY COMMENT ACTION Existence of Rock/Scree areas Game may inhabit such areas and may be shot where it sits.
 In circumstances where either access and/or extraction of carcasses difficulties are present, an end allowance may be appropriate.
 Such areas should not be excluded from the area to be valued.
-Game may inhabit such areas and may be shot where it sits.
+Land within the shooting area is too steep Game may inhabit such areas and may be shot where it sits.
 In circumstances where either access and/or extraction of carcasses difficulties are present, an end allowance may be appropriate.
 Such areas should not be excluded from the area to be valued.
-No shooting may be practically carried out in these areas since a nuisance would be caused by such activity Where any such area has been included it should be removed from the valuation e.g. village/town boundary "Right to roam" gives the general public access to most land.
-Where it is demonstrated that public access inhibits the occasions on which shooting rights may be exercised an end allowance may be appropriate Conditions will vary from one SSSI to another Careful consideration of the restrictions agreed as part of the SSSI are required Where restrictions under the SSSI are considered by the valuer to be sufficiently onerous (e.g. significant access difficulties) an end allowance may be appropriate The affected area should be omitted from valuation There may be restrictions under the lease preventing shooting in proximity to the supporting structures.
+Areas of population within the shooting area No shooting may be practically carried out in these areas since a nuisance would be caused by such activity Where any such area has been included it should be removed from the valuation e.g. village/town boundary Significant levels of public access to shooting area "Right to roam" gives the general public access to most land.
+Where it is demonstrated that public access inhibits the occasions on which shooting rights may be exercised an end allowance may be appropriate The shooting right is within an SSSI Conditions will vary from one SSSI to another Careful consideration of the restrictions agreed as part of the SSSI are required Where restrictions under the SSSI are considered by the valuer to be sufficiently onerous (e.g. significant access difficulties) an end allowance may be appropriate A working quarry is located within the shooting area The affected area should be omitted from valuation Shooting is prohibited over a wind farm There may be restrictions under the lease preventing shooting in proximity to the supporting structures.
 Where shooting is restricted under a lease an end allowance may be appropriate.
-If a legal restriction rather than voluntary restriction prevents shooting in its entirety, then the area should be omitted from Game may inhabit such areas and may be shot where it sits.
-Game may inhabit such areas and may be shot where it sits.
-No shooting may be practically carried out in these areas since a nuisance would be caused by such activity "Right to roam" gives the general public access to most land.
-Conditions will vary from one SSSI to another Careful consideration of the restrictions agreed as part of the SSSI are required There may be restrictions under the lease preventing shooting in proximity to the
+If a legal restriction rather than voluntary restriction prevents shooting in its entirety, then the area should be omitted from valuation